 There may not be much a travel agent can do about travelers' pets (any agents out there also do doggie daycare as a side hustle?), but they sure as heck can take care of the planning piece.
-After all, a well-planned trip will help travels feel safe and secure when they're on the road or in the air.
+After all, a well-planned trip will help travelers feel safe and secure when they're on the road or in the air.

+It's overwhelming.
 This is an opportunity for travel agents to market to the plan-o-phobes (technical term) with last-minute trip ideas and whittling away client planning and research time to zilch.

 But there are plenty-o-other reasons your clients will love you for encouraging them to get out of the house!
 Below are a few other facts you can use in your travel marketing on social media or website:

-It turns out that these 700M days spent perishing in a cubicle cost a pretty penny:
+It turns out that these 768M days spent perishing in a cubicle cost a pretty penny:

-Of the vacation days that are taken, fewer than half are spent traveling despite the fact that "84% still say it is important to them that they use their time off to travel."
 The moral of the story?
 Ask not what your vacation can do for you.
 Ask what your vacation can do for your country.